 Incandescent VS LED Bulbs

-I don’t know how they calculated this monthly savings, but I didn’t experience any reduction in my bill when I switched to LEDs.
+I don’t know how they calculated this monthly savings, but I didn’t experience any reduction in my energy bill when I switched to LEDs.
 Maybe it’s if you use every light in your house all day long?
 I’ll know one thing that wasn’t factored in – the cost of the bulb.

 Pros of LED Bulbs Vs Incandescent

-- Uses less energy.
+- Uses less electrical energy.

 - Requires changing less frequently (the claims on the package foe 10-13 years are false in my experience).